Sam & Max Save the World: Characters

 Sam & Max Save the World is set in a universe that parodies American popular culture, and it follows the title characters of Sam and Max, the Freelance Police, a pair of vigilantes and private investigators.
 Sam is a level-headed but enthusiastic anthropomorphic dog who wears a blue suit and fedora.
 He is inquisitive, knowledgeable in obscure areas and tends to prefer the logical solution to problems, but he is not above using force.
 Max is described as a "hyperkinetic rabbity thing"; cunning, uninhibited and reveling in violence and mischief.
 His reactions to situations usually incorporate force but often with a seeming disregard for his own personal safety.
-Together, the Freelance Police operate out of a dilapidated office block in a dangerous neighborhood in New York City where they receive cases over the telephone from an unseen police commissioner.
+Together, the Freelance Police operate out of a dilapidated office block in a dangerous New York City neighborhood, where they receive cases over the telephone from an unseen police commissioner.

 There are several supporting characters that consistently appear throughout the episodes.

-Bosco is the proprietor of the nearby convenience store and supplies the Freelance Police with a number of items across the game.
+Roscoe Bosco is the proprietor of the nearby convenience store and supplies the Freelance Police with a number of items across the game.
 Driven paranoid by repeated shoplifting, Bosco is obsessed with conspiracies, believing that nearly every US government agency, as well as many criminal outfits, are after him.
 As such, his store is overwhelmed with security devices and contraptions created by Bosco himself.
 He regularly attempts to disguise himself as a variety of foreign nationals, but to little effect.